bjaan/easy-batch-process/README.md

              [INPARENT] parent folder name of file that is found: e.g. Season1 [OUTPATH] path where the output file created: output_path + relative path to the folder_to_search: e.g.  C:\Temp\Output\Season1\
              [INFILE] file name found: e.g. video1.mkv
-             [INROOT] same as folder_to_search
+             [INNAME] file name found without file extension: e.g. video1 [INROOT] same as folder_to_search
              [OUTROOT] same as output_path
+  console_output: optional: define console output redirection
+                  when not defined: text goes to console (CON) when equal to TXT: replaced by following pattern using tokens: "[OUTPATH][INFILE].txt" which results in "C:\Temp\Output\Season1\video1.txt"
+                supports the tokens above mentioned at command_to_run
 ```